getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/performance/index.md

 [{% asset performance/perf-homepage.png alt="Example of Performance in Product UI" %}]({% asset performance/perf-homepage.png @path %})

-## Search Conditions
+## Filter by Search Conditions

 The search bar operates similar to the one in the Discover [Query Builder]({% link _documentation/performance-monitoring/discover-queries/query-builder.md %}#filter-by-search-conditions).
-For example, refine your search to a specific release by using Release as a key field and the version as a value.
+For example, you can refine your search to a specific release by using `release:` as a key field and the version as a value.

 ## Graphs